pytroll/satpy/doc/source/performance_test.rst

 Although one scene is enough to run the test, 3-5 scenes would be better to get the average.

 - For geostationary satellites, it is recommended to get those around **solar noon** under **full-disk** scan mode.
-- For polar satellites, scenes should be around the **same area** so the intensities of the computation are similar.
+- For polar orbit satellites, scenes should be around the **same area** so the intensities of the computation are similar.

 3. Organize the datasets